raystack/depot/docs/reference/configuration/redis.md

 - Example value: `Service\_%%s,1`

-  This will take the value with index 1 from proto and create the Redis keys as per the template\
+  This will take the value with index 1 from proto and create the Redis keys as per the template.

 - Type: `required`

 ### `SINK_REDIS_HASHSET_FIELD_TO_COLUMN_MAPPING`

 This is the field that decides what all data will be stored in the HashSet for each message.

-- Example value: `{"6":"customer_id", "2":"order_num"}`
+- Example value: `{"order_number":"ORDER_NUMBER","event_timestamp":"TIMESTAMP"}`
 - Type: `required (For Hashset)`

 ### `SINK_REDIS_LIST_DATA_PROTO_INDEX`